YonasJ/alarm-watcher/README.md

 ### duration

-The amount of time, in seconds, before the device will turn itself off.
+The amount of time, in seconds, before the device will set itself as on.

-### invert
+### interval

-If checked, inverts the on/off behaviour.
-The device starts out on and turning it off will trigger timer, and it will turn itself back on after the timer expires.
+The amount of time before it resets its internal timer to 0.